Troubleshooting in Single User Mode¶

 Enter the loader directly, either by using option

-3from the ASCII loader menu or by pressing space while the kernel loads.
+3from the ASCII loader menu or if the boot menu is unavailable, press the

 After invoking one of those options, the kenel will load and then immediately after, the operating system will prompt for a shell: